openshift/enhancements/enhancements/ingress/gateway-api-with-cluster-ingress-operator.md

 With this enhancement, the Ingress Operator installs the gatewayclasses CRD and watches this resource.
 No other logic that this enhancement adds is executed until a GatewayClass CR is created.
-In effect, the GatewayClass CR behaves as a feature gate: creating the CR is the equivalent of turning on a feature gate.
+To some degree, the GatewayClass CR behaves as a feature gate: creating the CR is the equivalent of turning on a feature gate.

 _Do we need an explicit feature gate for Gateway API?_